mkdrake37/seams/fulbright.md

 Ghana, like the other AIMS sites, focuses on developing the mathematical talent of promising African men and women via a collaboration of African researchers, students, and volunteer faculty from prominent institutions world-wide, including many in the US.
-This is accomplished via their accelerated Masters program, which includes a few months of foundational coursework, followed by a few months of intensive electives, and finally a few months of student-driven research which is ultimately evaluated in a thesis defense.
+This is accomplished via our accelerated Masters program, which includes a few months of foundational coursework, followed by a few months of intensive electives, and finally a few months of student-driven research which is ultimately evaluated in a thesis defense.